 Most cops I know are focused on their careers, their belongings, and their adrenaline rush.
 Life can become a big game of “those who die with the most stuff win”.
 Before I became a Christian, I defined my own purpose from a purely selfish perspective.
 If a partner had a better home or car, I began to feel bad about my own level of achievement.
 The pursuit of better stuff, better experiences and better accomplishments became a primary goal in my life.
 When I became a Christian, however, my mission and purpose changed.
 I saw something similar in the Christian officers I met last week.
 All of us feel called to something selfless.
 In fact, we are now embarrassed about our old goals and purposes.
 Law Enforcement is a service profession, but few of us were truly selfless in our service prior to becoming Christians.
 We get it now.
 God showed us the real definition of “purpose”.

-I apologize for focusing in on just the men I met last week at the Breaching the Barricade Law Enforcement Conference.
+I apologize for focusing on just the men I met at the Breaching the Barricade Law Enforcement Conference.
 There were also many women at the conference, and they can be every bit as tough as the men they accompanied.
 But while some cultural observers have written about the “feminization of the Church” and the feminization of Christianity in general, I was encouraged to see God’s transformational Power in the lives of men who are typically the “toughest of the tough”.
 Skeptics of Christianity tend to describe the Christian Family as ignorant and weak.
 Be encouraged.
 Some of the smartest people on the planet are Christians, and no one’s too tough to trust the truth.
+Skeptics of Christianity tend to describe the Christian Family as ignorant and weak.
+Be encouraged.
+Some of the smartest people on the planet are Christians, and no one’s too tough to trust the truth.
+Click To Tweet

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.